And how it differs from the computer application.

 The user’s photo on the mobile app is actually in good shape; in some cases better than the computer.
 I notice more clarity when comparing my photo on the app and the computer.

 My biggest pet peeve with the Summary is that it is located in the Snapshot area of the mobile app and computer.
-I’m not quite sure what it’s called now…Introduction?
-Another pet peeve is that it can go missed if your visitor doesn’t know what it is.
+It can go missed if your visitors doesn’t know what it is.
 Like the computer platform, the Summary area on the mobile app must be expanded in order for your visitors to read all of it.

 Unfortunately only approximately 10 words are visible on the mobile app.
 What this means is that you need to show your value within the limited numbers of words it offers.